sanketmaru/scully-blog/blog/3-i18n-angular-guidelines.md

 ---
-title: Guidelines for handling i18n in Angular
+title: 'Guidelines for handling i18n in Angular'
-author: Sanket Maru
+author: 'Sanket Maru'
-date: 2019-07-24
+date: 2019-07-24T00:00:00.000Z
 hero: ./assets/images/small.jpeg
+published: true
-excerpt: This post contains a set of statements on how to tag particular element with i18n and cases developer needs to consider while coding.
+excerpt: 'This post contains a set of statements on how to tag particular element with i18n and cases developer needs to consider while coding.'
 ---
 **A brief overview**

 Developers come across the scenarios what if